AndrewCutler/must-go-faster/README.md

 4. Show material count
 5. Send config from server to frontend on page load
 6. don't start timer immediately; first should countdown animation so players can assess board
+7. Bug with checkmate saying "you won/lost via timeout"